Assembly of the International Space Station: Assembly sequence

 The ISS is made up of 16 pressurized modules: six Russian modules (Zarya, Zvezda, Poisk, Rassvet, Nauka, and Prichal), eight US modules (BEAM, Leonardo, Harmony, Quest, Tranquility, Unity, Cupola, and Destiny), one Japanese module (Kibō) and one European module (Columbus).

 At least one Russian pressurized module (Pirs) is deorbited till now.

 Although not permanently docked with the ISS, Multi-Purpose Logistics Modules (MPLMs) formed part of the ISS during some Shuttle missions.
 An MPLM was attached to Harmony (initially to Unity) and was used for resupply and logistics flights.

 Spacecraft attached to the ISS also extend the pressurized volume.
-At least one Soyuz spacecraft is always docked as a 'lifeboat' and is replaced every six months by a new Soyuz as part of crew rotation.
-Table below shows the sequence in which these components were added to the ISS.
+At least one spacecraft is always docked as a 'lifeboat', and each is replaced approximately every six months as part of nominal crew rotations.
+The table below shows the sequence in which these components were added to the ISS.
 Decommissioned and deorbited Modules are shown in gray.